A family talks together as they stand around a kitchen island.

 Did you know?

-• Child identity protection–a child’s identity may be more valuable to identity thieves because parents often don’t monitor their children’s credit reports or think accounts will be opened in their names.
-Discover Identity Theft Protection also extends some monitoring and assistance services to your children.
+A child's identity may be more valuable to identity thieves.
+Parents often don't monitor their children's credit reports or think thieves will open new accounts in their children's names.
+Identity Theft Protection from Discover may be able to help.

-What does identity theft protection detect or miss?
+What does identity theft protection detect?

-An identity protection service may include different types of assistance if you're a victim of identity fraud.
+Additionally, an identity protection service may include different types of assistance if you're a victim of identity fraud.
 While restoring your identity can be frustrating and time-consuming, having an experienced professional can help.
 Identity theft insurance policies may cover some of the related costs, too.
+Remember, identity protection isn't the same as identity theft prevention.
+The services generally focus on detection and recovery, but they can't keep your personal information from getting stolen in the first place.

-Top ways to protect yourself from identity fraud
+7 ways to protect yourself from identity fraud

 You can take several steps to help keep your information secure and protect yourself from fraud.

 • Destroy old documents.
 Thieves may go through your mail and trash, looking for old documents or electronics to try and find personal information.
-Practice destroying documents with sensitive data and safely disposing of old electronics to protect your personal data.
+Practice destroying documents with sensitive data and safely disposing of old electronics to protect your personal information.

 • Use unique passwords.
 Repeating the same username and password could make it easier for someone to take over multiple accounts.
 A password manager can help you create and remember unique passwords for all your accounts.